zeromake/quasar/docs/src/pages/quasar-cli-vite/prefetch-feature.md

 ---
 title: PreFetch Feature
-desc: (@quasar/app-vite) How to prefetch data and initialize your Vuex store, validate the route and redirect to another page in a Quasar app.
+desc: (@quasar/app-vite) How to prefetch data and initialize Pinia, validate the route and redirect to another page in a Quasar app.
 related:
   - /quasar-cli-vite/quasar-config-file
 ---